matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 Just like last time, we essentially copy-pasted the whole table and replaced the set of data we want to extract with jinja-style placeholders.
-Notice we added a <group> tag to our new parser.
+Notice we added a {%raw%}<group>{%endraw%} tag to our new parser.
 This is something we'll elaborate on in the following section.
 For now, just know that groups add higher-level hierarchies to data models.

-Notice we use a special placeholder called {%raw%}{{ _start_ }}{%endraw%} to tell the parsing engine we want it to start matching data AFTER it sees the header for our text table.
+Notice we use a special placeholder called {%raw%}{{ \_start\_ }}{%endraw%} to tell the parsing engine we want it to start matching data AFTER it sees the header for our text table.
 Otherwise, the header containing the words "Interface ...
 IP-Address..
 OK? ... " would be parsed just like any other line in the table, producing potentially unexpected results.
 Applying the above